Kac-Rice inspired approach to non-Hermitian random matrices

 \subsubsection{Mean density of complex eigenvalues for the interpolating ensemble}

-The mean eigenvalue density is by definition a marginal of the JPD obtained by performing the ${\bf v}-$integration against the Haar's measure over the complex sphere.
+The mean eigenvalue density is by definition a marginal of the JPD obtained by performing the ${\bf v}-$integration against the normalized Haar's measure $d\mu_{H}({\bf v})$.
 Note that the JPD Eq.(\ref{MainJPDinterpolating}) depends on the right eigenvector only via the combination $u=|{\bf v}^T{\bf v}|^2\in [0,1]$.
 For such a type of the dependence the ${\bf v}-$integration can be accomplished using the following \begin{lemma} The idenity

 holds true for any function $f(u), \, u\in \mathbb{R}$ such that the above integrals exist, assuming $N\ge 2$. \end{lemma} For a proof see the Appendix C. With the help of the Lemma \ref{IntLemma} performing integration over the vector ${\bf v}$ in Eq.(\ref{MainJPDinterpolating}) is straightforward.
 After further changing the associated integration variable as $u\to \frac{1-w^2}{1-\tau^2w^2}$ one arrives at the following \begin{corollary} For matrices from the interpolating Ginibre ensemble Eq.(\ref{def_interpolating}) the mean eigenvalue density $p^{(\tau)}_{N}(x,y)$ in the complex plane $z=x+iy$ is given by